vierstralab/footprint-tools/docs/source/index.rst

 .. warning::

 	Please note that is documentation is a work in progress.
-Please contact us with any questions.
+Please `contact us <mailto:jvierstra@altius.org>`_ with any questions.

 Contents
 --------